Polyfill.io Supply Chain Attack

 • potentially perform code execution.

-Given that modern browsers do not require Polyfill, the original polyfill author recommends not to use Polyfill at all.
+Given that modern browsers do not require Polyfill, the original Polyfill author, Andrew Betts, recommends not to use Polyfill at all.
 All websites should remove any references to polyfill.io.
-Recommended alternatives are CDN, such as Cloudflare and Fastly.
+Recommended alternatives are CDN such as Cloudflare and Fastly.

 Polyfill.io Timeline:

-Efforts Done to Notify Users and Domain Owner:
+Efforts Done to Notify Users and Domain Owners:

 • Complaints in GitHub (take precaution going to links listed in the archive): “https://github.com/polyfillpolyfill/polyfill-service/issues/2873”